clairemerot/Tutorial_SV/01_pca_haploblocks/README.md

   geom_point()+
   theme_classic()
 ```
 A group of windows seems to cluster at high values on mds1.
-Let's see whether those windows are alos in the same area of our genome by plotting the mds1 scores along the chromosome:
+Let's see whether those windows are also in the same area of our genome by plotting the mds1 scores along the chromosome:

 ```
 ggplot(mds_matrix, aes(x=midpos, y=mds1, colour=chrom))+